Lancaster House Agreement: Negotiations

 Following the meeting of Commonwealth heads of government held in Lusaka from 1–7 August 1979, the British government invited Bishop Abel Muzorewa, the recently installed prime minister of the (unrecognized) Zimbabwe Rhodesia government, along with the leaders of the Patriotic Front (the name of the ZANU-ZAPU coalition), to participate in a constitutional conference at Lancaster House.
-The purpose of the conference was to discuss and reach agreement on the terms of an post-independence constitution, to agree on the holding of elections under British authority, and to enable Zimbabwe Rhodesia to proceed to lawful and internationally recognised independence, with the parties settling their differences by political means.
+The purpose of the conference was to discuss and reach agreement on the terms of a post-independence constitution, to agree on the holding of elections under British authority, and to enable Zimbabwe Rhodesia to proceed to lawful and internationally recognised independence, with the parties settling their differences by political means.
 The conference formally began on 10 September 1979.

 Peter Carington, 6th Baron Carrington, foreign and Commonwealth secretary of the United Kingdom, chaired the conference.
 The conference took place from 10 September to 15 December 1979 with 47 plenary sessions.
 In late September 1979, president Jimmy Carter, in a letter to Senator John Stennis, praised the conference for making "some important first steps," but argued that "many difficult negotiations lie ahead."

 During the negotiations, the British delegation was headed by Antony Duff.
 It included over 20 other members, such as Lord Carrington, Ian Gilmour, Michael Havers, David Ormsby-Gore, Richard Luce, Michael Palliser, Derek Day.
 Other delegates included Robin Renwick, Nicholas Fenn of the Foreign Office, George Walden, and Charles Powell.
 Andrew Novak wrote that Shridath Ramphal, the head of the Commonwealth of Nations, acted as a "shadow mediator" for the conference, restraining Carrington from hard-line positions, and ensuring Carrington and the Patriotic Front received "private concessions" during the negotiations.